-The Systemwide Revenue Bond (SRB) program, under the provisions and authorities of The State University Bond Act of 1947 (Education Code Sections 90010-90081), was established by the board at its March 2002 meeting.
-At the same meeting, the board also amended the CSU Policy on Financing Activities to recognize the principles that established the basis for the SRB program, established aspects of how auxiliary organization financings would occur in the future as part of the program, and provided the Chancellor with additional authority to establish management procedures to administer the program to ensure that the objectives of the SRB program would be met.
-In July 2003, following extensive consultation with campus Presidents and Chief Financial Officers, the Chancellor issued Executive Order 876 to establish more detailed management procedures to campuses.
+The Systemwide Revenue Bond (SRB) program, under the provisions and authorities of The State University Bond Act of 1947 (Education Code Sections 90010-90081), was established by the CSU Board of Trustees at its March 2002 meeting.
+At the same meeting, the board also amended the CSU Policy on Financing Activities (RFIN 03-02-02) to recognize the principles that established the basis for the SRB program, established aspects of how auxiliary organization financings would occur in the future as part of the program, and provided the chancellor with additional authority to establish management procedures to administer the program to ensure that the objectives of the SRB program would be met.
+In July 2003, following extensive consultation with campus presidents and chief financial officers, the chancellor issued Executive Order 876 to establish more detailed management procedures for campuses.
 In October 2006, the chancellor issued Executive Order 994, which refined and superseded Executive Order 876.
-Executive Order 994, which incorporates the CSU Policy on Financing Activities RFIN 03-02-02, is included herein as Attachment A.
+In November 2014, the board again amended the CSU Policy on Financing Activities (RFIN/CPBG 11-14-01) in response to State legislation passed in June 2014 that affected the CSU's capital financing programs and authorities.
+Executive Order 994 and the CSU Policy on Financing Activities RFIN/CPBG 11-14-01 are included herein as Attachments A and B, respectively.

-The SRB program provides capital financing for revenue-generating projects of the CSU-student housing, parking facilities, student union facilities, health center facilities, continuing education facilities, and certain auxiliary projects.
+The SRB program has traditionally provided capital financing for revenue-generating projects of the CSU-student housing, parking facilities, student union facilities, health center facilities, continuing education facilities, and certain auxiliary projects.
 Revenues from these projects are used to meet operational requirements for the projects and are used to pay debt service on the bonds issued to finance the projects.
-The strength of the SRB program is its consolidated pledge of gross revenues to the bondholders, which has improved credit ratings and reduced the CSU's cost of capital.
+The strength of the SRB program is its consolidated pledge of gross revenues to the bondholders, which has resulted in strong credit ratings and low borrowing costs for the CSU.

-Finance Agenda Item 3 March 19 - 20, 2013 Page 2 of 2
+Fin Agenda Item 3 March 24-25, 2015 Page 2 of 2